NotsoanoNimus/OrchidOS_x86/docs/BUILD_AND_RUN.md

 # Build and Run OrchidOS on Real Hardware
 In this document, I outline the necessary dependencies and steps to build and install orchid onto a USB mass-storage device to boot off of on compatible legacy systems. **NOTE**: Orchid cannot run on CDs, and has not been tested on floppy disks.
 Try at your own peril!

-**THIS IS A WINDOWS INSTALLATION METHOD ONLY, AND IS CURRENTLY THE ONLY WAY I HAVE CONFIGURED THE BUILD PROCESS.
+**THIS IS A WINDOWS INSTALLATION METHOD ONLY, AND IS CURRENTLY THE ONLY WAY I HAVE CONFIGURED THE BUILD PROCESS.**

-THIS WILL CHANGE LATER TO BECOME MORE VERSATILE AND CROSS-PLATFORM COMPATIBLE.**
+**THIS WILL CHANGE LATER TO BECOME MORE VERSATILE AND CROSS-PLATFORM COMPATIBLE.**

+---

 ## Build Dependencies
 - QEMU Emulator (_system-i386_) for Windows.